One-arm domination time in Cylindrical Hastings-Levitov$(0)$: Introduction

 \end{remark}

-Finally, we compute the asymptotics of the expected number of trees when $N$ tends to infty.
-Recall that Definition \ref{def:tree}, $\mathcal{N}_{t}$ denotes the number of trees at time $t$ in $\operatorname{CHL}_N$.
-We can obtain the following. \begin{thm} There exists $\mathcal{N}_{\infty}$ such that
+Finally, we compute the asymptotics of the expected number of trees when $N$ tends to infinity. {Recall from Definition \ref{def:tree} that} $\mathcal{N}_{t}$ denotes the number of trees at time $t$ in $\operatorname{CHL}_N$.
+We can obtain the following result. \begin{theorem} There exists $\mathcal{N}_{\infty}$ such that

 as $t \to \infty$, and